moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 When initiating a media session, both the sender and receiver should be able to negotiate the codecs, bitrates and other media details based on capabilities and preferences.
+It may be prefered to use existing ecosystem for such purposes, e.g. SDP {{RFC4566}}.

 ## Support a range of Latencies